PURAVIDAJI/survey-web-site/README.md

 # React + Vite

+1) Install npm and react on your system
+2) clone this repository
+3) Run "npm install"
+4) Run "npm run dev" in the terminal of the cloned repository
+5) The app will be running on http://localhost:5173/ You can open this link in your browser.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: